 8 The Core Strategy was 5 years old in September 2019 and, as required by legislation, a review of the Local Plan Core Strategy was undertaken to assess whether some or all of it may need updating.
 The review indicated that, although the Core Strategy continues to be broadly up to date and complies with requirements set out in national planning policy, a number of areas require an update.
-The Local Development Scheme sets out the timescale for, and broad scope of, the partial update of the Core Strategy and this work is underway.
-Progress has been delayed by the Covid-19 pandemic and ongoing resource constraints.
+The Council consulted on the Core Strategy Partial Update (Regulation 18 stage) during August and September 2024.
+The Government published a revised NPPF in December 2024, along with a new "standard method" to calculate the housing requirement for local planning authorities.
+These changes have significant implications for the Council's Local Plan and a revised LDS is anticipated to be published in 2025.